 The Nebraska AHEC Scholars Program is for individuals committed to improving health and health care, devoted to community service, and interested in becoming leaders in the changing health care system.
 Each class of Nebraska AHEC Scholars represents students from a variety of health professions and academic institutions in every region in Nebraska.

-The two-year program includes 40 hours of online and in-person training and 40 hours of community-based experiential training each academic year.
-During the two-year program, Scholars gain the knowledge and skills necessary to set them apart from their peers and be ready to jump into the workforce ready for success.
-Nebraska AHEC Scholars train on the topics of interprofessional education, behavioral health integration, social determinants of health, cultural competency, and health care practice transformation.
-The training incorporates elements of leadership, communication, and critical thinking, so upon completion of the Program, Scholars are able to translate their gained knowledge into health care practice.
+The two-year program includes 40 hours of innovation online courses and in-person workshops and 40 hours of community-based experiential training each academic year.
+Nebraska AHEC Scholars train on the topics of interprofessional education, behavioral health integration, social determinants of health, cultural competency, and how to lead in the changing health care system.
+The training incorporates elements of leadership, communication, and critical thinking, so upon completion of the program, AHEC Scholars are able to translate their gained knowledge into health care practice.

-Scholars may also be eligible for up to a $200 stipend annually.
+AHEC Scholars may be eligible for a stipend annually.

 - Be committed to improving health and health care, devoted to community service, and interested in becoming leaders in navigating and leading in the changing health care system